oppia/oppia/core/tests/build_sources/README.md

 for build testing.

-- Changes, such as file deletion, file renaming, ...etc, to contents inside core/tests/build/assets, core/tests/build/extensions, core/tests/build/templates will affect test cases in scripts/build_test.py.
+- Changes, such as file deletion, file renaming, ...etc, to contents inside core/tests/build_sources/assets, core/tests/build_sources/extensions, and core/tests/build_sources/templates will affect test cases in build_test.py.

 - Processed, minified or built files should go to core/tests/build.